 *Did you know you can do things BEFORE you get to your therapist’s couch?
 Things that might make getting started with him or her more efficient?

 So you feel like you need a getaway.

 What is it you want most from a vacation?

 Seeing new things?

-Whatever it is that drives you to yearn for a vacation is a clue into what will allow you to function better day-to-day.
+What is it that drives you to yearn for a vacation?
+This is a clue into what will allow you to function better day-to-day.

-I have a client, let’s call her Lana, who talks about begging her husband to go on a road trip ASAP.
-As we explore what she is so eager for in a road trip, she describes how glorious sunshine and being in nature would feel.
+I have a client, let’s call her Lana.
+Lana talks about begging her husband to go on a road trip ASAP.
+As we explore her desire for in a road trip, she describes how glorious sunshine would feel.
+She says she’d love being in nature.

-It is no irony that Lana started a new office job earlier this year where she has no window near her desk, she does not leave work for lunch, and she starts her workday before the sun rises.
+It is no irony that Lana recently started a new office job where she has no window nearby.
+She does not leave work for lunch.
+And she starts her workday before the sun rises.

-Lana has come up with some things she can try immediately using this cue that she needs more connection to the outdoors- not just for a weekend, but regularly.
-She will step outside for just a moment each time she takes a bathroom break.
-She says that though she doesn’t have time to leave work for lunch, there is a place outside where she can take her food.
+Lana has come up with some things she can try immediately.
+She is using this cue that she needs more connection to the outdoors- not just for a weekend, but regularly.
+Lana will step outside for just a moment each time she takes a bathroom break.
+There isn’t time to leave work for lunch.
+But there is a place outside where she can take her food.
 She’d like to try doing that a few times each week.

 Hopefully, she and her husband will soon be on the road to Enchanted Rock, Port Aransas, or Big Bend.
 In the meantime, she can get the Vitamin D, fresh air, and a few moments to clear her mind and refocus that we all need as living creatures.